Hydepwns/synthwave84-zed/README.md

 Inspired by the music and cover artwork of modern Synthwave bands like FM-84, Timecop 1983, and The Midnight.

 ![Theme Preview](preview_synthwave84.png)
 ![Theme Preview](preview_synthwave84-1.png)

+> TODOs: (non-critical)
+>
+> Final verification of theme consistency on Linux and NixOS
+> Update theming to support LLM-specific fonts for suggestions.
+> Add Monaspace variable fonts, not just Monaspace argon

 ## Features